anuragambuja/data-engineering-gcp/BigQuery & Dataform .md

    - CREATE VIEW queries
    - DML statements such as INSERT, UPDATE, MERGE, DELETE
 - You can programmatically track lineage for custom sources by using the API

-## Interpreting the query plan
+- Interpreting the query plan
    - If there is a significant difference between avg and max time for workers consider using APPROX_TOP_COUNT to check
    - If there are a lot of reads in intermediate steps consider filtering early
    - For long periods of time spent on CPU tasks consider approx functions  filtering early and optimize your UDF usage with a persistent UDF or avoid using all together

-## Best practices
+> ### Best practices

-Here's a list of [best practices for BigQuery](https://cloud.google.com/bigquery/docs/best-practices-performance-overview):

 * Cost reduction
   * Avoid `SELECT *` .
 Reducing the amount of columns to display will drastically reduce the amount of processed data and lower costs.
   * Use clustered and/or partitioned tables if possible.